jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 - **Time Format Toggle**: Implemented a toggle for AM/PM and military time format with `localStorage` persistence.
     - `src/app/page.tsx`: Added `timeFormat` state with `localStorage` integration, a UI toggle button, and passed the `timeFormat` to `TemperatureChart`.
     - `src/components/temperature-chart.tsx`: Updated to accept `timeFormat` prop and format chart x-axis labels accordingly using a new `formatTime` helper function.
-- **Responsive Header Layout**: Updated the header in `src/app/page.tsx` to be more responsive.
+- **Responsive Header Layout**: Updated the header in `src/app/page.tsx` to adjust its layout at the `lg` breakpoint instead of `md`, ensuring better responsiveness on tablet-sized screens and preventing text overlap.
 The unit toggle, time format toggle, and theme toggle buttons are now positioned inline with the main title on larger screens for a cleaner and more integrated look.
+- **Responsive Text Sizes**: Implemented responsive text size adjustments across `src/app/page.tsx`, `src/components/temperature-chart.tsx`, and `src/components/metadata.tsx` to ensure optimal readability on mobile devices while maintaining aesthetics on larger screens.

 ## 3. Next Steps